WRTB / VRTB TURBINE vertical wind turbine

 windrotor bolotov VRTB turbine WRTB turbine ВРТБ турбина

-WINDROTOR BOLOTOV POWER CURVE (REAL FIELD TESTING)
+WRTB POWER CURVE (FIELD TESTING)

 At the forefront of advancements in efficiency and sustainability, VRTB is turning proven experience and innovative thinking into exceptional results in projects around the world.